 1. Permanent Dismissal is an involuntary separation of the student from the College without the possibility of future readmission.
 The student must leave the campus and is not eligible to participate in classes or any College-sponsored or College-related activities.
 The student is not permitted on campus without prior written permission from the Dean of Students or designee.
 The sanction of dismissal is permanently noted on the student's transcript.

-2. Indefinite Suspension is an involuntary separation from the College during which the student must leave the campus and is not eligible to participate in classes or any College-sponsored or College-related activities, with a date determined by a committee or administrative officer when the student may petition for reinstatement.
+b.
+An indefinite suspension is a suspension that requires the student to petition for reinstatement to good standing.
 In such instances, the student must first satisfy the committee or administrative officer by his/her conduct and record that he/she is in fact entitled to reinstatement.
 The sanction of indefinite suspension is noted on the student’s transcript but is removed if the student is reinstated to good standing at the College.

-a.
+i.
 Reinstatement Hearing

-i.
-When a Board assigns the sanction of indefinite suspension, a similar Board of five persons will be appointed by the Dean of Students or designee at the appropriate time to determine whether the charged party has met the conditions necessary for reinstatement.
+a) When a Board assigns the sanction of indefinite suspension, a similar Board of five persons will be appointed by the Dean of Students or designee at the appropriate time to determine whether the charged party has met the conditions necessary for reinstatement.

-ii.
-The Board will have access to all file materials from the original hearing, may require the charged party to make a personal appearance before the committee, and may solicit other information to reach a decision.
+b) The Board will have access to all file materials from the original hearing, may require the charged party to make a personal appearance before the committee, and may solicit other information to reach a decision.
 The same general procedures employed in the original hearing will be followed with the same rights assured for reinstatement.

 B. Secondary Sanctions

-1. Loss or Restriction of Privileges is the limitation or removal of specified social or personal privileges including, but not limited to, loss or restriction of computer privileges, entertainment of guests in the private areas of a residence hall, participation in social activities sponsored by the College or a residence hall, and/or the right to operate an automobile on campus.
+1. Loss or Restriction of Privileges is the limitation or removal of specified social or personal privileges including, but not limited to, loss or restriction of computer privileges, entertainment of guests in the private areas of a residence hall, participation in social activities sponsored by the university or a residence hall, and/or the right to operate an automobile on campus.
 In addition, a student's current or subsequent year's Housing Agreement may be terminated or special conditions attached to it, or the student may suffer a reduction in priority of a specified number of places in the room selection process of a subsequent year.

-2. Educational Requirement is the requirement that the student complete one or more specific educational activities directly related to the violation committed.
+4. Educational Requirement is the requirement that the student complete one or more specific educational activities directly related to the violation committed.

-3. Task/Service Participation is the requirement that the student participate in assigned tasks that are appropriate to the regulation violated or behavior displayed.
+5. Task/Service Participation is the requirement that the student participate in assigned tasks that are appropriate to the regulation violated or behavior displayed.

-4. Restitution is the requirement that the student reimburse the College, appropriate individual or organization for damage, personal injury, or misappropriation.
+6. Restitution is the requirement that the student reimburse the College, appropriate individual or organization for damage, personal injury, or misappropriation.

-(19) The sanctions of Permanent Dismissal, Indefinite Suspension, or Suspension may be administered even though the student may not currently be on probation, has not previously been placed on probation, or has otherwise not been disciplined.
+(19) The sanctions of Permanent Dismissal, Indefinite Suspension, Suspension, or Deferred Suspension may be administered even though the student may not currently be on probation, has not previously been placed on probation, or has otherwise not been disciplined.
 Students who are suspended or dismissed from the College are considered not to be in good standing during the term of suspension/dismissal.
 Students will not be eligible for any refund of tuition, general fees, or residence fees if required to withdraw by the College.
 Students may not earn course credit while serving a suspension sanction, nor may a student transfer credits taken elsewhere while suspended.